Masters / PHD

 • Graduate certificate in Bioinformatics

 Students matriculating in this program will be directed and mentored by faculty members from multiple departments and disciplines.
 The bioinformatics graduate program consists of faculty members whose research interests cover a wide spectrum of bioinformatics research in the areas of microbial, fungal, plant, and animal genomics, structural genomics, biomedical (e.g., cancer) genomics, glycogenomics, proteomics, transcriptomics, and pharmacological informatics, using computational, statistical, and experimental technologies.
-Students should refer to the detailed research descriptions of the faculty members in the Institute of Bioinformatics.
+Students should refer to the detailed research descriptions of the faculty members in the Institute of Bioinformatics (IOB core faculty and courtesy faculty can train bioinformatics students).

 Applications for Admission to the Bioinformatics Program to Earn a Ph.D.